-Traits: Striders following Tsetse gain Medicine x2 and can put the "mojo" on their enemies.
-They must truly hate the enemy (mechanically they must have spent at least five points of Rage against him), must have a piece of his body or a personal effect, and must make a Social Challenge (retested with Intimidation) against a difficulty of the target's Willpower and spend between one and five points of Rage.
-Success inflicts the mojo curse on the foe; the foe suffers a one-trait penalty to all actions and tests per point of Rage spent by the Strider. for the duration of the night.
-A botched Social Challenge turns the mojo curse on the Strider for the night.
-A mojo may only be cast on a given foe once per year (Tsetse Fly expects her followers to take advantage of a weakened enemy!).
+- Medicine x2 - Cursing an enemy Must have spent at least five temporary Rage against said enemy and possess a bodily relic or personal possession of said enemy.
+Make a Social Challenge (retested with Intimidation) against a difficulty of the target's Willpower and spend between one and five points of Rage.
+Success curses the foe with a one-trait penalty to all actions and tests per point of Rage spent by the Strider. for the duration of the night.
+A botched Social Challenge turns the curse on the Strider for the night.
+This curse may only be cast once per year, per enemy.

+MET Ban:

-Ban: Followers of Tsetse Fly must always gain revenge against their enemies.
-Additionally, because Tsetse Fly is seen as an unclean totem, followers of Tsetse Fly subtract one point from any temporary Honor renown they gain.
+- Must always gain revenge against enemies. - Subtract one point from any temporary Honor renown they gain.